rskntroot/rskio/mkdocs/docs/projects/k3s/traefik.md

 === "DNS"

-    Set DNS record `traefik.your.domain.com` in a non-public DNS
+    Set DNS record `traefik.your.domain.com`

 === "Hosts File"

-    Alternatively, you can just edit your workstations `hosts` file.
+    Alternatively, you can just edit your `hosts` file.

     ``` title="/etc/hosts"
     10.0.0.1    traefik.your.domain.com
     ```

 !!! warning "This example does not include authentication.
 Exposing these dashboards is a security risk.
 Recommend enabling mTLS."